abena1apaw/reactDiary/Source of Inspiration and Originality.md

 Source of Documentation

+I used the code ofr basic MERN blog.
+However, I changed the blog to a dairy with login and user registration database.
 I entered closed the route for the Diary into the login/auth app in the dashboard.js

 In the package json of the backend, I installed the new dependencies and added a concurrent package to run two apps at one time.